habtom/factum/README.md

 * Specification of abstract data types
 * Graphical modeling of component types
 * Specification of architectural constraints
-* Specification of architectural guarantees and
+* Specification of architectural guarantees
-* Generation of Isabelle/HOL theory from ADP specification.
+* Generation of Isabelle/HOL theory from ADP specification and
+* Generation of nuXmv modules from architecture behavour models.

 ## FACTum Studio Architecture
 FACTum Studio is developed using the Eclipse Modeling Framework (EMF), particularly, with [Obeo](https://www.obeo.fr/en/)'s free and ready-to-use Eclipse package Obeo Designer Community edition.